Andy Irving

-Andrew Irving (born 13 May 2000) is a Scottish professional footballer who plays as a midfielder for club West Ham United and the Scotland national team.
+Andrew Irving (born 13 May 2000) is a Scottish professional footballer who plays as a midfielder for Czech First League club Sparta Prague and the Scotland national team.

 Irving has previously played for Heart of Midlothian, Berwick Rangers and Falkirk in Scotland, German side Türkgücü München and Austria Klagenfurt in Austria.

 Early life

-Irving grew up in Edinburgh and attended Portobello High School.
+Irving grew up in Edinburgh and attended Newcraighall Primary School and Portobello High School with football player Josh Doig.

 Club career

 Heart of Midlothian

 In June 2017, while a member of the Heart of Midlothian Under-20 team, Irving joined Berwick Rangers on loan until January 2018.
 He made 24 appearances for Berwick in all competitions, scoring twice.

 Upon his return to Hearts he made his first team debut on 24 January 2018, playing from the start in a 3–0 victory against Hamilton Academical at New Douglas Park.
 In July 2018, Irving signed a new contract, extending his stay at the club until 2020.

 Irving made his first appearance of the 2018–19 season as a 65th-minute substitute for Olly Lee in a Scottish League Cup tie with Cove Rangers.
 However, his contract extension had not been correctly lodged with the Scottish Football Association, rendering him ineligible to play as his registration had expired on 9 June.
 An SPFL disciplinary hearing took place on 23 July, as a result of which Hearts were deducted two points from the group stages and fined £10,000, with £8,000 of the fine suspended until the end of the next season.

 On 31 July 2018, Irving was loaned to Scottish Championship side Falkirk until January 2019.